Leonlit/project_idea_list/README.md

 # project_idea_list
-my list on side project ideas that I can make.
+List of project ideas that I'm interested to create.

 ## Game